verygoodgraphics/vgg_runtime/README.md

 VGG Runtime is an implementation of [VGG Specs](https://docs.verygoodgraphics.com/specs/overview) with cross-platform rendering and scripting capabilities.

-VGG Runtime only supports reading and rendering of `.daruma` files, which

-- you can use [VGG Command-line tool](https://github.com/verygoodgraphics/vgg_cli) to convert from other design files locally,
+VGG Runtime supports reading and rendering of `.daruma` files, which you can use [VGG Command-line tool](https://github.com/verygoodgraphics/vgg_cli) to convert from other design files.
-- or you can use [VGG Daruma](https://daruma.run/) to convert online.

 ## Cross Platform Support